Limes (Roman Empire): In Africa

-At the greatest extent of the Roman Empire, the southern border lay along the deserts of Arabia in the Middle East (see Romans in Arabia) and the Sahara in North Africa, which represented a natural barrier against expansion.
+At the greatest extent of the Roman Empire, the southern border lay along the deserts of Arabia in the Middle East (see History of the Romans in Arabia) and the Sahara in North Africa, which represented a natural barrier against expansion.
 The Empire controlled the Mediterranean shores and the mountain ranges further inland.
 The Romans attempted twice to occupy the Siwa Oasis and finally used Siwa as a place of banishment.
 However Romans controlled the Nile many miles into Africa up to the modern border between Egypt and Sudan.

 In Africa Romans controlled the area north of the Sahara, from the Atlantic Ocean to Egypt, with many sections of limes (Limes Tripolitanus, Limes Numidiae, etc.).

 The Fossatum Africae ("African ditch") of at least 750 km controlled the southern borders of the Empire and had many similarities of construction to Hadrian's Wall.

 There are similar, but shorter, fossatae in other parts of North Africa.
 Between the Matmata and Tabaga ranges in modern Tunisia there is a fossatum which was duplicated during World War II.
-There also appears to be a 20-km. fossatum at Bou Regreg in Morocco although this would not have been within the scope of the proclamation of the Codex Theodosianus because at that time the province was not in Africa, administratively speaking.
+There also appears to be a 20 km fossatum at Bou Regreg, in Morocco, although this would not have been within the scope of the proclamation of the Codex Theodosianus because at that time the province was not in Africa, administratively speaking.

 In the south of Mauritania Tingitana the frontier in the third century lay just north of Casablanca near Sala and stretched to Volubilis.

 Septimius Severus expanded the "Limes Tripolitanus" dramatically, even briefly holding a military presence in the Garamantian capital Garama in 203 AD.
 Much of the initial campaigning success was achieved by Quintus Anicius Faustus, the legate of Legio III Augusta.

 Following his African conquests, the Roman Empire may have reached its greatest extent during the reign of Septimius Severus, under whom the empire encompassed an area of 2 million square miles (2.0 mi2 million square kilometers).